rRubedog/EDM-Hardcore-Genres/readme.md

 - Second to last number is the number of folders

-# If you have any suggestions for this project or corrections that you would like me to make, email me at rubedog.p960@gmail.com
+### If you have any suggestions for this project or corrections that you would like me to make, email me at rubedog.p960@gmail.com
 When I finish getting some info into some of these files I will be putting my sources below and in the bottom nav bar in the code.

-#### Sources Linked Here \\/
+#### Sources Linked Below

 ```
     Sources will be linked here